RapidEdwin08/imp/README.md

 Integrated Music Player [IMP] allows you to Select and Play [MP3/PLS/M3U] Files like a ROM.
 Automates Playlists, Retains Last Track/Position, Next/Previous Track, Fade, INFINITE and LITE Mode.
 ~~[Recall Last Track/Position] NOT Retained at STARTUP in LITE Mode.~~
-*v2023.11 Now Retains Last Track/Position in LITE Mode @Poweroff if Properly Shutdown.*
+*Retains Last Track/Position in LITE Mode @Poweroff if Properly Shutdown. (v2023.03 and Up)*

 **Before you get started:**
 - Recommend your Music File *NAMEs* do NOT contain Multiple Consecutive *Spaces* (Known Issue with mpg123).